xiebinhqy/en-cn/README.md

 ### Welcome
 You have just opened the Dynamo Primer, a comprehensive guide to visual programming in Autodesk Dynamo Studio.
 This primer is an on-going project to share the fundamentals of programming.
 Topics include working with computational geometry, best practices for rules-based design, cross-disciplinary programming applications, and more with the Dynamo Platform.

-The power of Dynamo can be found in a wide variety of design-related activities.
+The power of Dynamo can be found in a wide variety of desZign-related activities.
 Dynamo enables an expanding list of readily accessible ways for you to get started:
 * **探索** visual programming for the first time
 * **连接** workflows in various software
 * **社区** an active community of users, contributors, and developers